-Database Persistence with Redis Enterprise Pack
+Database Persistence with Redis Enterprise Software

 AOF writes the latest ‘write’ commands into a file every second.
 As a comparison, AOF resembles a traditional RDBMS’s redo log, if you are familiar with those.
 This file can be ‘replayed’ in order to recover from a crash.